Companies

 Qualcomm

-Designer of semiconductors, software, and services for wireless technology, including mobile SoCs and modems.
-Holds key patents for 5G, 4G, CDMA2000, TD-SCDMA, and WCDMA standards.
+Fabless designer of semiconductors, software, and services for wireless technology, including mobile SoCs and modems.
+Operates in a predominantly fabless manufacturing model.
+Holds key patents essential to the 5G, 4G, CDMA2000, TD-SCDMA, and WCDMA mobile communications standards.

 Renesas Electronics

 Renesas Electronics Corporation is a Japanese semiconductor manufacturer headquartered in Tokyo.
-The name "Renesas" is a contraction of "Renaissance Semiconductor for Advanced Solutions."
-The company was established in 2002 as Renesas Technology through the merger of the semiconductor divisions of Hitachi and Mitsubishi Electric, excluding their DRAM businesses.
-In 2010, Renesas Technology merged with NEC Electronics to form the current company and adopting its present name.
+The name 'Renesas' is a contraction of 'Renaissance Semiconductor for Advanced Solutions.'
+It was established in 2002 as Renesas Technology through the merger of the semiconductor divisions of Hitachi and Mitsubishi Electric, excluding DRAM businesses.
+In 2010, Renesas Technology merged with NEC Electronics to form the current company.
+As of 2023, Renesas ranked 16th globally in semiconductor sales and second in Japan.
+In 2024, it ranked second in the automotive microcontroller market behind Infineon Technologies and third in the overall MCU market behind NXP Semiconductors and Infineon.

 SK Hynix